flamingock/flamingock-examples/import-from-mongock/README.md

 ---

-### Contributing
+### 📢 Contributing
 We welcome contributions!
 If you have an idea for a new example or improvement to an existing one, feel free to submit a pull request.
 Check out our [CONTRIBUTING.md](../CONTRIBUTING.md) for guidelines.

----
+___

-### Get involved
+### 🤝 Get involved
-Star the [Flamingock repository](https://github.com/mongock/flamingock-project) to show your support!
+⭐ Star the [Flamingock repository](https://github.com/mongock/flamingock-project) to show your support!

-Report issues or suggest features in the [Flamingock issue tracker](https://github.com/mongock/flamingock-project/issues).
+🐞 Report issues or suggest features in the [Flamingock issue tracker](https://github.com/mongock/flamingock-project/issues).

-Join the discussion in the [Flamingock community](https://github.com/mongock/flamingock-project/discussions).
+💬 Join the discussion in the [Flamingock community](https://github.com/mongock/flamingock-project/discussions).

----
+___

-### License
+### 📜 License
 This repository is licensed under the [Apache License 2.0](../LICENSE.md).

----
+___

-### Explore, experiment, and empower your projects with Flamingock!
+### 🔥 Explore, experiment, and empower your projects with Flamingock!
-Let us know what you think or where you'd like to see Flamingock used next. your projects with Flamingock!
-Let us know what you think or where you'd like to see Flamingock used next.
+Let us know what you think or where you’d like to see Flamingock used next.